nulldatamap/stackpile/opcodes.md

-OPCODE SET:
+OPCODE SET (non-strict VM):
 NOP       - Do nothing
 PUSH V    - Push a 32bit value V onto the stack
 POP       - Remove a value from the top of stack
 DUP       - Duplicate the top value of the stack
 SWAP      - Swap the two top values of the stack
-PUT N     - Copy the Nth value of the stack to the top REM N     - Remove the NTh value of the stack
+PEEK N    - Copy the Nth value of the stack to the top REM N     - Remove the NTh value of the stack
 YIELD     - Yield the task to another
 CALL F    - Call a function F
 CALLF F   - Call a foreign function F
+IF        - If ...

 main ->
   print (fib 3)